sajjaphani/learn-java/README.md

 A [thread](https://docs.oracle.com/javase/tutorial/essential/concurrency/runthread.html) is a thread of execution in a program.

 This [example](/src/org/learnjava/concurrent/Threads.java) shows the ways to creating and starting a thread.

+### Busy Spinning

+Busy spinning/waiting is a technique where one thread waits for a result from another thread and use an empty loop to wait for that result.
+This [example](/src/org/learnjava/concurrent/BusySpinningExample.java) shows how to busy wait for a condition.
+This is not a recommended approach, use other synchronization mechanisms for thread communiatioin.

 ### Synchronization